ECTS

 Faculty of Science

-How is biodiversity distributed on Earth?
-What ecological, evolutionary and historical factors determine these patterns of biodiversity distribution?
-What are the changes induced by human activities on the global distribution of biodiversity?
-In this course, we will study the role of spatio-temporal variations in the global environment on the dynamics of biodiversity.
+How is biodiversity distributed across the Earth?
+What ecological, evolutionary, and historical factors determine these patterns of biodiversity distribution?
+What changes have human activities brought about in the global distribution of biodiversity?
+In this course, we will study the role of spatial and temporal variations in the environment on a global scale on the dynamics of biodiversity.
 In particular, we will examine the influence of long-term climate cycles on the past and present diversity of organisms.
-We will also address the impact of human activities and global changes on biodiversity at the planetary scale.
+We will also address the impact of human activities and global changes on biodiversity on a planetary scale.

 ECTS